kubeflow/website/content/en/docs/aws/rds.md

 aws ec2 describe-instances --instance-ids $i | jq -r '.Reservations[].Instances[].SecurityGroups[].GroupId'
 done
 ```
-You can either use console or use attached CloudFormation template to deploy Amazon RDS database
+You can either use console or use attached CloudFormation template to deploy Amazon RDS database.

 {{% alert title="Warning" color="warning" %}}
 The CloudFormation template deploys Amazon RDS for MySQL that is intended for Dev/Test environment.